SciML/DiffEqDocs.jl/docs/src/solvers/sde_solve.md

   optimised to get order 1 in case os scalar/diagonal noise.
 - `SROCKEM` - is fixed step Euler-Mayurama with first order ROCK stabilization thus can handle stiff problems.
 Only for Ito problems.
 Defaults to strong and weak order 1.0, but can solve with weak order 0.5 as `SROCKEM(strong_order_1=false)`.
+This method can handle 1-dimensional, diagonal and multi-dimensional noise.
-- `SROCK2` - is a weak second order and strong first order fixed step stabilized method for stiff Ito problems.
+- `SROCK2` - is a weak second order and strong first order fixed step stabilized method for stiff Ito problems.This method can handle 1-dimensional, diagonal and multi-dimensional noise.
 - `SKSROCK` - is fixed step stabilized explicit method for stiff Ito problems.
 Strong order 0.5 and weak order 1.
 This method has a better stability domain then `SROCK1`.
-Also it allows special post-processing techniques in case of ergodic dynamical systems, in the context of ergodic Brownian dynamics, to achieve order 2 accuracy.
+Also it allows special post-processing techniques in case of ergodic dynamical systems, in the context of ergodic Brownian dynamics, to achieve order 2 accuracy. `SKSROCKSKSROCK(;post_processing=true)` will make use of post processing.
+By default it doesn't use post processing.
+Post processing is optional and under development.
+The rest of the method is completely functional and can handle 1-dimensional, diagonal and multi-dimensional noise.
 - `TangXiaoSROCK2` - is a fixed step size stabilized expicit method for stiff problems.
 Only for Ito problems.
 Weak order of 2 and strog order of 1.
 Has 5 versions with different stability domains which can be used as `TangXiaoSROCK2(version_num=i)` where `i` is 1-5.
 Under Development.

-Note: Post processing in `SKSROCK` is still under development.
-Also `TangXiaoSROCK2` is also not fully functional.

 #### Stiff Methods